Testing Using the eiPlatform Emulator

 You will need to download sample files to do this tutorial.
 If you have not done so yet, please click this LINK.

 Note: The Tutorials in eiConsole Foundation, 1-13, are modular and are designed to be used in the sequence presented.

 In addition to Test Mode, the eiConsole offers an eiPlatform Emulator.
 The eiPlatform is the server environment that corresponds with the eiConsole and allows you to run interfaces in an unattended server environment.
 This behavior can be simulated from within the eiConsole using the eiPlatform Emulator.

-The eiPlatform Emulator differs from test mode in the fact that Test Mode only allows you to run one particular route at a time.
+The eiPlatform Emulator differs from Test Mode because Test Mode only allows you to run one particular route at a time.
 The Emulator allows you to run all of the various routes at once that are configured within a particular eiConsole/eiPlatform Working Directory.
 That is all routes available in a particular Route File Management window will be run when you start the eiPlatform Emulator.
 To run the EIP Emulator, make sure that you are in the appropriate Working Directory.
 Select any interface within that Working Directory.